-The Government published a response to the Christie Commission report (external link) which outlines some of the actions and measures in place to respond to the recommendations.
+The Government published a response to the Christie Commission report which outlines some of the actions and measures in place to respond to the recommendations.

 NHS Healthcare Quality Strategy for NHSScotland

-The Quality Strategy (external link) aims to deliver the highest quality healthcare services to people in Scotland through achieving the following quality ambitions:
+The Quality Strategy aims to deliver the highest quality healthcare services to people in Scotland through achieving the following quality ambitions:

-In particular the person-centred and clinical effectiveness drivers, specifically through supporting people with long-term conditions (external link), have the potential to address the health problems of many of those who carry a disproportionate burden of ill-health in our communities.
+In particular the person-centred and clinical effectiveness drivers, specifically through supporting people with long-term conditions, have the potential to address the health problems of many of those who carry a disproportionate burden of ill-health in our communities.

 The strategy states that 'Each of the aligned and integrated national programmes, initiatives and interventions pursued in support of achieving the three Quality Ambitions will require to be fully assessed in terms of their impact on equalities through a Health Inequalities Impact Assessment (HIIA), which includes mandatory Equalities Impact Assessment (EQIA).
 Through this we will ensure that the Quality Strategy optimises its impact on reducing inequality across Scotland' (p.24)

-Equally Well is the Scottish Government report of the Ministerial Task Force on health inequalities (external link).
+Equally Well is the report of the Ministerial Task Force on Health Inequalities.
 The report outlines what needs to be done by national and local government, NHSScotland and the third sector to tackle health inequalities and the underlying reasons for health inequalities.

 The report sets out 78 recommendations within six key areas: